-WRDA’s ground breaking Breast, Cervical and Bowel Screening Awareness Programme was developed to tackle the low uptake of screening invitations by women living in some areas of Northern Ireland.
+WRDA’s ground breaking Breast, Cervical and Bowel Cancer Screening Awareness Programme was developed to tackle the low uptake of screening invitations by women living in some areas of Northern Ireland.
 The programme is delivered by Community Facilitators who have completed WRDA’s level 3 certificate in Learning and Development.

 If you are not part of a group you can now complete the programme as an individual.
 Just follow this link to the webinars!